 All our experts agree: vaporizing is the ideal way to partake.
 Because marijuana is fat-soluble, edibles usually come in baked good form, which means calories and sugar.
 And, while vaporizing still involves smoke, the process helps cut down on the aging effects of carcinogens.
 (Though studies have shown that THC may inherently protect against pro-carcinogens, like cigarette smoke, inhaling marijuana still negatively affects collagen production because of oxidative stress.)

 Unsurprisingly, our experts aren’t recommending either substance for achieving ultimate health.
-When asked to weigh in on the comparison, James says that it comes down to munchies versus a hangover.
+When asked to weigh in on the comparison, Dana says that it comes down to munchies versus a hangover.
 “A hangover is unlikely to be have you running to CVS for a quick sugar hit.
-Enjoy your wine and make it organic or French (less preservatives) as it’s easier on the liver to metabolize.”
+Enjoy your wine and make it organic or French (fewer preservatives) as it’s easier on the liver to metabolize.”
 She recommends taking a B vitamin before bed to decrease the likelihood of a hangover.
 And, if you still feel not quite at your best the morning after, head to yoga.
-“Then you won’t be tempted to eat waffles and syrup,” says James.
+“Then you won’t be tempted to eat waffles and syrup,” she says.

 For Dr. Fishman, it’s more about where you’re getting one or the other: “I would drink a red wine which is organic or biodynamic before vaporizing pot if the pot plants were treated with chemical pesticides.
 And vice versa, if the pot is organically grown and is not smoked, probably healthier than a wine made from grapes treated with chemical pesticides and fertilizers.
 That is why I almost exclusively drink wine I know is made in a natural way, with respect for the soil and the plant and with as few chemicals as possible, if any.”